egel-lang/egel-markdown/README.md

-# Egel-enhanced Markdown
+# Egel enhanced Markdown

-Egel-enhanced Markdown is a markdown document with included scripting.
+Egel enhanced Markdown is a markdown document with included scripting.

 ## Running the script

-Run the script on Egel-enhanced Markdown with the following command:
+Run the script on Egel enhanced Markdown with the following command:

 ```
     egelmd.eg [--debug] <fn.emd>